AndrewEllis93/Print-Tuning-Guide/README.md

 - **5 Top Layers**\
     This ensures that we have adequate support for the surface layer.
 - **20-30mm/s Solid & Top Infill Speed**\
     This helps to remove pressure advance as a variable.
-The faster we go, the more pressure advance will impact our results\
+The faster we go, the more pressure advance will impact our results.

-- **0.03 Pressure Advance** (only if you have not yet tuned it)\
-    This is simply a PA value on the lowest end of the normal range.
 - **High Fan Speed**\
     As these are only small objects, we need to ensure they have enough cooling so that the top layers don't sag.